mmdaozhu/ARST/ARTS-3.md

 inconsistency | n. 不一致；易变

 #### **【Comments and Conclusions】**
 　　Creating redundancy in a system can remove single points of failure and provide a backup or spare functionality if needed in a crisis.
 Another key part of service redundancy is creating a shared-nothing architecture.
 　　When there may be a very large data sets that are unable to fit on a single server.
 To scale horizontally is to add more nodes.
-　　Of course there are challenges, One of the key issues is data locality, another potential issues comes in the form of inconsistency
+　　Of course there are challenges, One of the key issues is data locality, another potential issues comes in the form of inconsistency.

 ###  <font color=red>tips：Docker 常用命令</font>